 Being an Entrepreneur 10 Reflections on What It Takes

-- has passion and caution;
+- have both passion and caution;

-- suffers and alleviates suffering;
+- suffer and can endure suffering;

 Being and entrepreneur can be a lonely occupation and involve much stress, but generally it’s not a career choice.
 Being an entrepreneur is something that happens as a result, often way beyond inventing a better mousetrap.
 Being an entrepreneur will involve a passion to do something that will enhance life and make for a community that better meets the needs of its members.

-Most occupations that require a specific set of qualities or qualifications.
+Most occupations require a specific set of qualities or qualifications.
 This does not apply to being an entrepreneur.
 There are many studies about what makes for successful entrepreneurship and to almost every one, there are exceptions.
-From my experience, I have distilled some behaviors that I believe most successful founders exhibit, but you will be able to point to ones that I have omitted!
+From my own experience, I have distilled some behaviors that I believe most successful founders exhibit, but you will be able to point to ones that I have omitted!

 On a lighter note I have created an alphabet of entrepreneur types, each of which exhibits a grain of truth.
 The first three in the ABC will give a clue: Artisan, Bootstrapper, Copycat.
 The other letters are all in a similar vein and seek to demonstrate just how varied entrepreneurs really are.